 31% of Switzerland is covered by forest.
 This forest is an important habitat for animals and plants.
 It provides wood, protection from natural hazards and room for recreation.
 For the sustainable use and protection of the forests it is necessary to provide objective information to politicians, scientists, ecologists, foresters and the timber industry, as well as to national and international organisations.

-The NFI and other surveys make up a national forestry information system.
-It is part of the «Swiss Forest Monitoring» Program along with the Long-Term Forest Ecosystems Research LWF, the Sanasilva Inventory SSI, and the Swiss Forest Protection.
+Along with other surveys, the NFI constitutes a national forest information system.
+It is part of the program «Swiss Forest Monitoring» Program along with the Long-Term Forest Ecosystems Research LWF, the Sanasilva Inventory SSI, and the Swiss Forest Protection.